Mavinmakori/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that removes all letters c and C from inpu
+a script that reverse its input.